fivemanage/sdk/README.md

 ## **Installation & Setup**

 1. **Download the SDK:** Obtain the latest release of the Fivemanage SDK from the **[release page](https://github.com/fivemanage/sdk/releases/latest)**.
-Ensure you download the `fivemanage_sdk.zip` file.
+Ensure you download the `fmsdk.zip` file.
 It's recommended to download this release instead of cloning the repository unless you intend to build the project yourself.

-2. **Extract to Resources:** Unzip and place the `fivemanage_sdk` folder into your FiveM server's `resources` folder.
+2. **Extract to Resources:** Unzip and place the `fmsdk` folder into your FiveM server's `resources` folder.

 3. **Setup Dependencies:** If not already present, download and set up `screenshot-basic` by following its **[installation instructions](https://github.com/citizenfx/screenshot-basic?tab=readme-ov-file#usage)**.
 This resource is essential for capturing client screen images.

 4. **Configure Server CFG:**

-   - Make sure `screenshot-basic` is started before `fivemanage_sdk` in your `server.cfg`.
+   - Make sure `screenshot-basic` is started before `fmsdk` in your `server.cfg`.
 Add the following lines:
      ```
      ensure screenshot-basic  # Only add this line if `screenshot-basic` is not already ensured in your configuration.
-     ensure fivemanage_sdk    # The SDK must be started after the `screenshot-basic` resource.
+     ensure fmsdk    # The SDK must be started after the `screenshot-basic` resource.
      ```
    - Add the following ConVars to your `server.cfg` for API authentication:
      ```